 VPNs vs China: A raging war

-Many VPNs don't work in China, like free VPN services.
+Many VPNs don’t work in China, like free VPN services (Best VPN for China free).
 Because the Chinese government knows about VPN.
 And they want to have total control over the Internet.
 Therefore, they block VPN servers to maintain surveillance and censorship.
 Only the best VPN for China will give you access to unrestricted Internet.
+And the best VPN for China 2019 changes all the time.

 The only answer from the VPN companies is to improve the encryption of their packets and to constantly renew the IPs of their servers.
 This way they guarantee you can keep browsing an unrestricted internet.